-After Tango we were given a lot more freedom and had the pick of the briefs at HHCL.
-The late 980's was a brilliant time to be in advertising as you still had a chance of making work that everyone saw and which could become famous
+After Blackcurrant Tango, Jim and I were given a lot more freedom and had the pick of the briefs at HHCL.
+The late 90's was a brilliant time to be in advertising as you still had a chance of making work that everyone saw and which could become famous

 Go